 A fuse is installed to protect your Troy-Bilt’s electrical system.
 Check your mower to make sure you don’t have a blown fuse.

-FIX: Replace your blown fuse with a fuse with the same amperage of the fuse you are replacing.
+FIX: Replace your blown fuse with a fuse with the same amperage as the fuse you are replacing.
 If you continue to blow fuses, you should bring your mower to your local Troy-Bilt dealer or lawn mower repair shop to troubleshoot the root cause.

-Faulty Charging System on Your Troy-Bilt Mower
+17. Faulty Charging System

 If you don’t have experience with charging systems, you will most likely just be replacing electrical items until you find one that works.

 This can get very expensive because most parts stores won’t let you return electrical parts if you find a part you purchased doesn’t resolve your starting problem.

-Incorrect Troy-Bilt Operating Procedure
+19. Incorrect Starting and Operating Procedure

 Troy-Bilt implements safety precautions with their lawn mowers that require certain steps to be followed when starting and operating the lawn mower.